schollz/_core/docs/content/combos/save_load.md

 mode = 'any'
 +++

-Loads the settings from the current save slot.
+Load the settings from the current saved slot.